pushkin-consortium/pushkin/docs-gitbook/getting-started/installing-pushkin-and-dependencies/ubuntu-install.md

 ![](../../.gitbook/assets/ubuntu3.gif)

-To allow Yarn to install pushkin-cli globally, run the following steps, based on [this StackExchange solution](https://stackoverflow.com/a/53879534).
+To allow Yarn to install pushkin-cli globally, run the following steps, based on [this Stack Overflow solution](https://stackoverflow.com/questions/40317578/yarn-global-command-not-working/53879534#53879534).

 Run the following: